samerzmd/AndroidChangeLanguageProblem/README.md

 1) solved
 2) not solved

-in the not solved you'll find that i have restarted the hole app XD
+in the solved you'll find that i have restarted the hole app XD

  ```
         Intent mStartActivity = new Intent(context, MainActivity.class);